limbernie/limbernie.github.io/_posts/2018-02-02-g0rmint-walkthrough.md

 */
 ```

 Could this be the email address and the username of the admin?
-Well, there is a high chance looking at the name on the header page.
+Well, there is a high chance if you look at the name on the header page.

 ### Directory/File Enumeration (2)